 I want to know more about ADPKD

-This booklet is about autosomal dominant polycystic kidney disease (ADPKD).
-It is intended as a general guide for people who have been diagnosed with ADPKD and their families and carers.
-It explains what causes ADPKD, how it is diagnosed and monitored, its symptoms and complications, and how the disease might progress.
+This articleis for people who want more detailed information on autosomal dominant polycystic kidney disease (ADPKD).
+It’s written for people who have been diagnosed with ADPKD and their families and carers.
+It explains what causes ADPKD, how it’s diagnosed and monitored, its symptoms and complications, and how the disease might progress.

 What is ADPKD?

 Figure 1: Drawing of the inside of a polycystic kidney (right), showing cysts of different sizes, compared with a normal kidney (left).

 Autosomal dominant polycystic kidney disease (ADPKD) is a genetic condition some people are born with.
 It causes cysts (balloons of fluid) to develop in your kidneys and sometimes in other organs.
 Kidney cysts grow over time, becoming anywhere from the size of a pea to a grapefruit (Figure 1).

 Over the years, the cysts can damage much of your kidney tissue, and make your kidneys become very large.